testdrivenio/reactive-django/article.md

 Once the `add_task` method is called and it's successful, inside the component a success message will be shown, as the message would be added to the request.
 The same also applies the the `delete_task` method.

 The second functionality entails adding a message while the Unicorn performs the AJAX requests and before the DOM is updated.
-It can also refer to as `loading states`.
+It can also be referred to as `loading states`.

 Therefore, Update the `task.html` with the following code, just before the `ul` tag that loads all `tasks`: